robin-raymond/zax.io/strong-weak.md

 ### Transferring `own` pointers to `strong` pointers

 Pointers marked as `own` can be transferred to pointers marked as `strong`.
 Once the transfer is completed, the original `own` pointer will point to nothing as the `strong` pointer will track the lifetime of the instance.
-Likewise, pointers marked as `strong` can be transferred to pointers marked as `own` on the condition that no other pointers marked as `strong` point to the same instance of a type otherwise a panic can ensue.
+Likewise, pointers marked as `strong` can be transferred to pointers marked as `own` on the condition that no other pointers marked as `strong` point to the same instance of a type otherwise the resulting `strong` pointer will point to nothing.

 Caution: when transferring an `own` pointer to a `strong` pointer, care must be taken to never send this pointer to another thread if the standard allocator was used; this is because the standard allocator is thread unaware (i.e. thread unsafe) and deallocation on a different thread may cause undefined behavior; use a thread safe allocator on any `own` pointers if these pointers may be sent to a different thread.